DataDog/chaos-controller/README.md

 ### Deploying a Disruption

 To deploy a disruption to your pods, simply create a `disruption.yaml` file as done in the examples above.
-Then, `kubectl apply -f disruption.yaml` to create the resource in the same namespace as your pod.
+Then, `kubectl apply -f disruption.yaml` to create the resource in the same namespace as the pods you are targeting.
 You should be able to `kubectl get pods` and see the running (or completed) disruption injector pod.

-Then, when you're finished testing and want to remove the disruption, similarly run `kubectl delete -f disruption.yaml` to delete the disruption resource, and additionally run a cleanup pod to remove the failures from the affected pods.
+Then, when you're finished testing and want to remove the disruption, similarly run `kubectl delete -f disruption.yaml` to delete the disruption resource, and additionally a disruption cleanup pod will be created to remove the failures from the affected pods.

 ### A quick note on immutability